Skip to main content

 Patients taking either Sildenafil or Tadalafil may experience mild to severe side effects.

-These are rather common and temporary, lasting a few days to weeks.
-However, if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+These are relatively common and temporary, lasting a few days to weeks.
+However, if side effects persist longer than that, become bothersome, or worsen, contact your doctor or pharmacist.

 • Headache